byte4RR4Y/rock-4se-kali/README.md

 A Kali Linux ARM image for the RADXA Rock Pi 4 SE

-The image needs 1-2 minutes to boot the dessktop
+The image needs 1-2 minutes to boot the desktop

 ----------------------
 1.)
 KALI LINUX DEFAULT